AliHamzaSafdar/maps/README.md

 ## ⚡ API Endpoint & Postman / cURL Examples

-Spotter supports a JSON API view by adding `format=json` as a query parameter or specifying `Accept: application/json` in your request headers.
+Mapper supports a JSON API view by adding `format=json` as a query parameter or specifying `Accept: application/json` in your request headers.

 ### Query Parameters